JLChnToZ/selfreloadjson/README.md

   - **interval** - integer, the checking interval if 'polling' mode is used.
 Default is `5000` milliseconds.
   - **reviver** - function, the [reviver](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse#Using_the_reviver_parameter) function when parsing JSON.
 Default is `null`.
   - **replacer** - either number, string or function, the [replacer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#The_replacer_parameter) function when converting JSON object back to string.
 You can override this option while calling `save` (see below).
 Default is `null`.
+  - **depth** - integer, depth of deep patching which try to keeps child object with same references, 0 to disable, negative values to apply all.
+Default is -1.
+  - **delay** - integer, set the delay time to trigger update the object in order to prevent event triggered several times or sometimes throws error because of trying to read the source JSON file but it is not yet completely updated.
+Default is 0 (immediately).

 #### `stop()`
 Stop watching the changes of the JSON file.
 You can use `resume` to continue watching the changes.